OpenTechStrategies/hypha-wiki/Deployment:-Standalone-App.md

 ### Running the app

-First, choose the correct settings - the possibilities are 'dev', 'test', and 'production'.
-If you're going to set this up in a production setting, then 'production' is the one to use: `export DJANGO_SETTINGS_MODULE=opentech.settings.production`.
 The application needs a secret key: `export SECRET_KEY='SOME SECRET KEY HERE'`.

 To begin with, set the `export SECURE_SSL_REDIRECT=false` to prevent SSL redirect.
 When you've set up SSL for your server, you can change that setting later.